r1mke/PixlyV2/pixly-readme.md

 - **Likes**: Ability to mark photos you like
 - **Users**: User account management
 - **Tags**: Organize photos using tags
+- **Photo Workflow**: Complete state management for the photo lifecycle

 ## 💡 Benefits of the new design